Resentment in Relationships: How to Identify and Overcome It

 2. Emotional Unbalance

-When one partner consistently puts more emotional effort into the relationship (planning dates, initiating conversations, offering support), they can feel resentful towards the partner who seems emotionally withdrawn.
+When one partner consistently puts more emotional effort into the relationship (such as planning dates, initiating conversations, and offering support), they may feel resentful towards the partner who seems emotionally withdrawn.

 According to Dr. Linda Carroll, a relationship therapist, the most important thing to do in this situation is to determine whether the Resentment results from you feeling too invested in the relationship or whether you are a person who is critical and tends to carry grudges.